-The Missouri Department of Health and Senior Services will administer the tax credit program.
+The Department will administer the tax credit program.
 Each taxpayer claiming a tax credit must file an application with the Department verifying the number of hours of instruction and the amount of the tax credit claimed.
 The hours claimed on the application must be verified by the program director on the application.
 The certification by the Department affirming the taxpayer's eligibility for the tax credit provided to the taxpayer must be filed with the taxpayer's income tax return.